-A stellar crowd came out to celebrate Woodstock Film Festval’s 20th year, kicking off in high style with a pre festival screening of The Apollo and filling most of the 1,500 seats at the Ulster Performing Arts Center, (originally the Broadway Theater and Community Theatre), located in Kingston, New York.
-Executive producer and co founder, Meira Blaustein greeted long time friends and supporters of the festival up until the final moments before showtime, beaming with joie de vivre as she welcomed film festival lovers, fiercely independent filmmakers, introducing the film and coming back afterwards for a conversation with producer, Lisa Cortes and The Apollo’s historian, Billy Mitchell.
+A stellar crowd came out to celebrate Woodstock Film Festival’s 20th year, kicking off in high style with a pre-festival screening of The Apollo and filling most of the 1,500 seats at the Ulster Performing Arts Center, (originally the Broadway Theater and Community Theatre), located in Kingston, New York.
+Executive producer and co-founder, Meira Blaustein greeted long time friends and supporters of the festival up until the final moments before showtime, beaming with joie de vivre as she welcomed film festival lovers, fiercely independent filmmakers, introducing the film and coming back afterward for a conversation with the producer, Lisa Cortes, and The Apollo’s historian, Billy Mitchell.

 It’s a long winding road to get to this moment that will be positioned in my film festival time capsule.
 I have a podcast with Meira during one of my early film festival reviews (2006?) an exuberant discussion of her vision, setting in motion a place for an independent filmmaker to show their work and be recognized for the risks they have taken and how it will all turn out.
 It’s a mystery to some, but watching this adept tactician at work, I see several practices that